-When Transportation Maintenance receives a winter storm forecast, they divide the workforce into two, 12-hour shifts to provide 24-hour coverage on the county road network.
+When Transportation Maintenance receives a winter storm forecast, we divide our workforce into 2, 12-hour shifts to provide 24-hour coverage on the county road network.
 Our approach is to get ahead of weather events to provide the safest conditions possible for those traveling in Clackamas County.

-For this reason, county roads are generally treated and plowed in the following order:
+County roads are treated, plowed and sanded in the following order:

 Once the severe weather is over, recovery may take even longer than the initial response.
-For example, sand applied during a three-day snowstorm can take up to 3 weeks to remove.
-Therefore, staff tries to minimize the use of sand and uses anti-icing material instead where possible.
+For example, sand applied during a 3-day snowstorm can take up to 3 weeks to remove.
+Therefore, we try to minimize the use of sand and use anti-icing material instead where possible.

 If you have a concern about an unsafe roadway, please contact:

 - Transportation Maintenance, 503-557-6391, during regular business hours (Monday through Thursday, 7 a.m. to 5:30 p.m.) or during ongoing snowplowing operations.
 You can also report road concerns online or by email at RoadConcerns@clackamas.us.